victormuuo07/dsc-significance-p-value/README.md

 ## Hypothesis Testing in Regression

 During regression, you try to measure the model parameters (coefficients).
 The null and alternative hypotheses are also set up in those terms.
-Think about the simple regression model you created using the Advertising.csv dataset.
+Think about the simple regression model you created using the advertising.csv dataset.
 For a simple dataset like this, you can set up the hypotheses as follows:

 > **Null Hypothesis ($H_0$)**: There is no relationship between the amount spent on TV advertisement and sales figures